trayanaboykova/Random-Sentences-Generator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments
-This project was developed as part of my learning at SoftUni from Java Fundamentals.
+This project was developed as part of my learning at SoftUni from [Programming Fundamentals with Java](https://softuni.bg/trainings/3951/programming-fundamentals-with-java-january-2023).